Lewisscrivens/Pong-DirectX11.1/README.md

 A DirectXTK 2D project created for my second term of my first year at The University of Huddersfield.

+Like some of my other GitHub projects, even thought the code is terrible.
+I just cant bring myself to delete it XD

 ----------------------------------------------------------------------------------

 This project was created using the skills I had obtained from my first project.
 Put simple, it's a Pong game that has a main menu state, difficulty menu state and a play state.